Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 ‘Oh!
 You are alive.
 Thank you, sole remaining family member, for being so considerate as to visit and let me know.’
 Salazar’s tone dripped sarcasm.
 ‘I do appreciate your consideration.’

 Harry grinned.
-‘I was sleeping off my encounter with Voldemort, you senile piece of crayon art.’
+‘I was sleeping off my encounter with Voldemort, you huge piece of desk graffiti.’

 ‘What happened?’
 Salazar demanded.